When: Monday, December 7, 2020, 9am-4:30pm EST

 Additional Rate for CEs: $20

-CEs: 6 CEs pending for LMFTs, LICSWs, LMHCs, and Lic.
+CEs: 6 CEs approved for LMFTs, LICSWs, LMHCs, and Lic.
 Psychologists

 As family therapists, we want to make a positive difference in our clients’ lives.
 Family life, however, is often messy and complex, and navigating multiple family perspectives, each with its own anguish and turmoil, can be overwhelming.
 EFFT offers a model of intervention that meets families exactly where they get stuck and enables them to have new conversations that build connection and promote resilience for children.
 This workshop will focus on how therapists can help build a secure base for the next generation by strengthening the family unit.